Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   print("scanning the interfaces..")
   for topic in inter:
       print(f"- {topic} => {inter[topic]['type']}")
 ```

+On the output of the terminal, you need to see all the declared topics.

 create instances of Dio.
-This will allow you to use the Driver class from the platform and control and I:O's of the MCU.
+This will allow you to use the Driver class from the platform and send info to the MQTT brocker to and control I:O's of the MCU.

 ```python
 # declare instances of dio.
 One per io control